 STAFF, STAFF

-This course focuses on space planning with an emphasis on programming and behavior aspects of space.
+This course focuses on space planning with an emphasis on space programming and human factors in design.
 Additionally, the course introduces and applies federal and state code and specifications concerning life-safety issues, barrier free access and universal design requirements relative to interior design.
-Skill and knowledge are applied to the design of spaces.
-Prerequisite: ARC 120.
-(3 units; Fall, even years)
+(4 Units)

 InstructorStart DateDaysTimeLocation